All Episodes

 In this particular house, I went into the back room with a psychic medium to try to get some impressions, and the door kept trying to close.

-Now, to close, Art, it had to move uphill, because this is an old, old house, and the basement, you know, the floor was unlevel.
+Now, to close art, it had to move uphill because this is an old, old house.

-So it had to move uphill, and then it had to, part of the cement kind of stopped it, So it normally, even if it did blow in the wind, it would
+So it had to move uphill, and then it had to, part of the cement kind of stopped it.

-be stopped by this little raising part, segment of the floor.
+So it normally, even if it did blow in the wind, it would be stopped by this little raising segment of the floor.

-But this would move itself and try to close and lock me in to the room.
+But this would move itself and try to close and lock me into the room.

-Buddy always goes with me, used to go in these cases.
+Now, I had a friend of mine, a husky former Green Beret, whose buddy always goes with me, used to go in these cases.

-There are some other good sized men there.
+There are some other good-sized men there.

 So I said, hold the door open.

-Don't let it close because we're trying to pick up impressions here.
+You know, don't let it close because we're trying to pick up impressions here.

-When I finally then, when we finished, I said, okay, the darn door wants to be locked or
+When I finally then, when we finished, I said, okay, the darn door wants to be locked or closed.

 Close it and lock it.